jglovier/jglovier.github.io/_posts/2013-05-02-markerboard-mentality.md

 ---
 layout: blogpost
 title: Markerboard Mentality
+subhead: Originally published on <a href="http://stemmings.com/markerboard-mentality/">Stemmings Blog</a>.
 ---

-*Note: this post was originally published on [Stemmings](http://stemmings.com/markerboard-mentality/)*

-# Markerboard Mentality

 I have a markerboard in my office.
 I also have a Macbook Air with as many prototyping and design creation apps as you can think of.
 But I prefer to kickoff most projects on the markerboard.